Thai authorities indict company over sale of second-hand medical gloves after CNN investigation – KION546

 Kampeerayannon acknowledged to CNN that SkyMed does not have its own factory and does not have a license to produce medical gloves in Thailand.

-After giving CNN contradictory answers about the number of glove suppliers it has in Thailand, he ultimately said there was just one.
+After giving CNN contradictory answers about the number of glove suppliers it has in Thailand, he ultimately said there were none.

 Kampeerayannon claimed SkyMed has filled orders for one hundred million boxes of gloves but would not say who had purchased them.

-Note: Correction: A previous version of this story misattributed a quote about the charges faced by Paddy the Room to the Thai deputy prime minister.
-Additionally, the number of Thai glove suppliers claimed by SkyMed has been corrected to zero.